dmiz6393/ACT_SAT_dataset/README.md

 Initially, I noticed a significant drop in participation rates for the SAT in Florida; from 83% in 2017 to 56% in 2018.
 I wanted to understand why this change occured in Florida, since the state doesn't require either test and the SAT had a decent overall participation rate in 2017.
 I thought this could also be a good opportunity to get our participation rates up again in the state.
 After not being able to find anything that could explain this decrease, I discovered that the data in the file was incorrect.
 Florida actually had a 97% participation rate.

+I decided to instead focus on Oregon.
+Oregon does not require the SAT or ACT;  this makes for a good opportunity for us!
+Oregon also has under 50% participation in both exams, which indicates that there is no strong preference for one exam or the other, and room for us to dominate the state.
+Oregon also ranks high in most educated states (http://worldpopulationreview.com/states/most-educated-states/).

-In conclusion, I recommend the following we explore the following:
+In conclusion, I recommend the following we explore the following to increase partiicpation rates in Oregon:

-Data: Put time into making sure data we are working with is correct, given that the Florida participation rates were wrong.
+-Data: Put time into making sure data we are working with is correct, given that the Florida participation rates were wrong.
-Market Research: Invest in market research.
+-Market Research: Invest in market research.
 What drives states to require college admission exams?
 What makes states decide one exam over the other?
-What is the current state of education in X state?
+What is the current state of education in Oregon?
+Using this, we could try to understand how to frame the SAT as being a good test to require in the state.
-Marketing:  To increase student confidence in exam: offer webinars and free online resources via social media platforms for targeted audience.
+-Marketing:  To increase student confidence in exam: offer webinars and free online resources via social media platforms for targeted audience.
-Discounted price for the exam: Test whether or not this increases participation.
+-Discounted price for the exam: Test whether or not this increases participation.